kiridharan/Flask-Firebase-Auth/README.md

 # How to start

-fork this repository and clone it to your local machine. create a branch and contribute to it.
+1. fork this repository and clone it to your local machine.
+2. create a branch and contribute to it.
-<br> run the package install
+- run the package install

 ```
 $ pip install -r requirements.txt